avinabhsingh/cypress-docs/02-installing-cypress.md

 This will automatically generate a package.json file with default values.

 #### e.
 Verify `package.json` Creation
-After completing the above steps, a package.json file should be created in your project directory.
+After completing the above steps, a `package.json` file should be created in your project directory.
 This file contains essential metadata about your project and its dependencies.

 ![Verify package.json Creation](images/Verify-package.json-creation.png)

-#### f.
-Troubleshooting
-If the package.json file is not created:

-- Repeat the above steps again.
-- Check for any errors in the terminal or console.
-- Ensure you’re in the correct directory and the terminal has appropriate permissions.

 ---